-2018 \$ 2017 \$ 112,181,762 Class A Mastercard Incorporated restricted shares - gifted shares (2017 - 112,181,762) 17,247,917 13,668,764
+2019 \$ 2018 \$ 111,871,927 Class A Mastercard Incorporated restricted shares - gifted shares (2018 - 112,181,762) 27,558,167 17,247,917

-Under the deed of gift with Mastercard Incorporated, the Foundation could not dispose of these gifted shares during the no-alienation period, defined as that period from the date of the initial donation (May 31, 2006) to the fourth anniversary of that date (May 30, 2010).
-Subsequent to this period, there is a period of limited alienation that is effective for 16 years and 11 months from one day after the fourth anniversary (April 30, 2027).
-During this limited alienation period, disposition can only be done to satisfy the Foundation's disbursement quota and operating expenses.
+Under the deed of gift with Mastercard Incorporated, the Foundation is subject to a period of limited alienation that is effective until April 30, 2027.
+During this limited alienation period, the Foundation can only dispose of its Mastercard Incorporated shares to satisfy its disbursement quota and operating expenses.
 After this limited alienation period (May 1, 2027), the Foundation may dispose of the shares at its discretion, in an orderly and structured manner so as not to unreasonably disrupt the market for Mastercard Incorporated's shares.
-Furthermore, the balance of the gift on the commencement of the unlimited alienation period is required to be divided into two funds, namely, the Perpetual Endowment Fund (the capital is to be held in perpetuity; the income is to be disbursed to satisfy the charitable purpose of the gift) and the Remaining Fund (to be disbursed in its entirety within the first ten years of the unlimited alienation period), with allocation between the funds being based on the gifting agreement.
+Furthermore, the balance of the gift on the commencement of the unlimited alienation period is required to be divided into two funds, namely, the Perpetual Endowment Fund (the capital is to be held in perpetuity; the income is to be disbursed to satisfy the charitable purpose of the gift) and the Remaining Fund (to be disbursed in its entirety within the first ten years of the unlimited alienation period), with allocation between the funds being based on the deed of gift.
+In September 2019, the Board of Directors invoked its rights under the deed of gift to remove the ten-year spend down requirement and will disburse the funds at the discretion of the Board of Directors.